 - post questions for tutors or fellow students and participate in the module-specific discussion board forums available on Moodle. - submit a Tutor Marked Formative Assignment (TMFA), for which personalised written feedback is available.
-Students are provided with written feedback on submitted TMFAs. - work through the Self Assessed Formative Assignment (SAFA), for which self-assessment tools are provided.
-This is not compulsory and does not contribute to the overall module grade. - learn from written feedback from tutors on submitted AAs. - join real-time tutorials, available on Moodle, to obtain additional tutor support: at least two tutorials are available, one focusing on assignments, and one for exam preparation. - make use of LSHTM online library resources. - make use of Examiners' Reports which include previous assessed assignment questions and specimen answers.
+Students are provided with written feedback on submitted TMFAs. - work through the Self Assessed Formative Assignment (SAFA), for which selfassessment tools are provided.
+This is not compulsory and does not contribute to the overall module grade. - learn from written feedback from tutors on submitted AAs. - join real-time tutorials online, or via recorded video tutorials focusing on preparing for assignments. - make use of LSHTM online library resources. - make use of Examiners' Reports which include previous assessed assignment questions and specimen answers.